vellankikoti/DevOps-All-In-One-Playground/ci_cd/README.md

 ---

-This Jenkins pipeline automates the entire build, test, and deployment process, ensuring continuous integration and delivery for the DevOps All-In-One Playground application.
+This Jenkins setup automates the entire build, test, and deployment process, ensuring continuous integration and delivery for the DevOps All-In-One Playground application.

 ---